Workflows system limits

 Guidance for Workflows scale and performance

 Okta Workflows is a powerful and flexible platform for automating identity processes.
-It's designed, tested, and optimized for a growing set of lifecycle management, data synchronization, and task automation use cases, and can be extended to do much more.
+It's designed, tested, and optimized to handle your lifecycle management, data synchronization, and task automation use cases.
+You can also extend it to do much more.

-In this section, read about common use cases, important principles and limits to keep in mind when building flows, and how to ensure successful deployments.
+This document covers common use cases, important principles, and the limits you should keep in mind when building flows to ensure successful deployments.

 -